UCodeUStory/Relax/README.md

   * [GSON][97] Tool class for converting Java objects to Json strings and Json strings to objects
   * [LeakCannary][99] Is the main tool for Android to find memory leaks.
   * [Aspect][100] optimize your contact center performance through improved customer service and efficiency.
+  * [Koin][101] A pragmatic lightweight dependency injection framework for Kotlin developers.
+Written in pure Kotlin using functional resolution only: no proxy, no code generation, no reflection!

 [0]: https://developer.android.com/jetpack/foundation/
 [1]: https://developer.android.com/topic/libraries/support-library/packages#v7-appcompat